rickoneeleven/rimworld_timer/README.md

 - Supported RimWorld version: 1.6 (About.xml)
 - Harmony dependency (Steam Workshop 2009463077) declared in About.xml with workshop and download URLs
 - Sound uses vanilla click; you can later add a custom `SoundDef` if desired

+## Agent Notes
+- Always build after changes and ask the user to test.

 ## Future Ideas
 - Snooze button (e.g., +2 minutes)